tjmonsi/sarai-main-project/README.md

       return a;
     }

+    // add(); will return 0.
+    // Although 'a' needed parameter,
-    // add(); will return 0 because a, although a needed parameter, if no a is given will default to a = 0;
+    // if no a is given will default to a = 0;

     // add(1, 2, 3) will return 6.
-Because the rest parameter will make 2 and 3 into [2, 3] parameter.
+    // Because the rest parameter will make 2 and 3 into [2, 3] parameter.